 "NEW SECTION.
 Sec.
 1. INTENT.
-(1) that hydrofluorocarbons legislature finds are climate pollutants that pose significant t.hreat.s t.o our environment.
-Alt.hough hydrofluorocarbons currently represent small portion of the state's greenhouse gas emissions of hydrofluorocarbons emissions, have been rapidly increasing in the United States and worldwide, and they are hundreds potent thousands of times more trapping heat than carbon dioxide.
+(1) The legislature finds that hydrofluorocarbons are climate pollutants that pose significant threats to our environment.
+Although hydrofluorocarbons currently represent small portion of the state's greenhouse gas emissions of hydrofluorocarbons emissions. have been rapidly increasing in the United States and worldwide, and they are hundreds potent thousands of times more trapping heat than carbon dioxide.
 Preventing the release of hydrofluorocarbons is among the highest global impact measures to address the climate crisis.

-In 2019 and 2021, the significant steps towards took reducing greenhouse gas emissions from hydrofluorocarbons by transitioning to t.he use of less damaging hydrofluorocarbons other suitable substitutes in several end-uses including their largest end-uses where they are used as refrigerants as well refrigerant instituting а statewide program.
-However, significant management of sources hydrofluorocarbons refrigerant emissions in Washington remain quantities unaddressed because vast refrigerants are contained inside the of installed base heating and cooling beyond those covered equipment statewide refrigerant management program.
-There is a dire need for improving liferefrigerant management cycle to prevent those refrigerants from being emitted into the atmosphere.
+In 2019 and 2021, (2) the legislature significant steps towards reducing greenhouse emissions gas from hydrofluorocarbons by transitioning to the use of less damaging hydrofluorocarbons or other suitable substitutes in several new including their largest end-uses where they are used as refrigerants as well refrigerant instituting а statewide program.
+However, management of hydrofluorocarbons and sources refrigerant emissions in Washington remain quantities unaddressed because vast of contained refrigerants inside are the base of heating installed and equipment beyond those covered by t.he statewide refrigerant management There is a dire need for improving lifecvcle refrigerant management to those refrigerants from being emitted into the atmosphere.

-- (3) On a national and global scale, the United States has begun implementing a phasedown of hydrofluorocarbons.
-The United States has ratified the global Kigali amendment to the Montreal protocol, an international agreement to phase down the production and consumption of hydrofluorocarbons by 85 percent by 2036.
-Domestically, in 2020, the United States congress enacted the American innovation and manufacturing act which closely matches the Kigali amendment's phase-down schedule.
-Any state actions that complement the phasedown by reducing demand of newly produced hydrofluorocarbons will help actualize the vast climate benefits expected from the American innovation and manufacturing act and the Kigali amendment. - (4) As in any circular economy, important lever for reducing demand for new or virgin material is to maximize the recovery, recycling, reclaiming, and reuse of existing material.
-The same principle can be successfully applied to refrigerants.
-However, the current state regulatory environment notably lacks a mechanism to ensure that refrigerants and greenhouse gases are recovered, reclaimed, and put back into the economy for reuse.
-Recognizing the benefits of minimizing refrigerant releases and maximizing reclamation, the United States environmental protection agency has recently proposed rules to require the use reclaimed refrigerants in various sectors, including commercial and industrial refrigeration as well as air conditioners and heat pumps.
-Due to those pending federal regulations requiring the use of reclaimed refrigerants, it is in the state's interest to incentivize a refrigerant recovery, reclamation, and recycling program to ensure an adequate supply of refrigerant chemicals exists for Washington users as the transition to chemicals with lower climatepolluting risks takes place. - (5) Implementation of extended producer responsibility schemes in Washington and other leading states, including a financial incentive payment to be paid to service technicians and others for recovered gas, will incentivize a greater supply of used fluorinated refrigerants removed equipment, which can then be reclaimed and reused.
-Increasing the supply of reclaimed refrigerants available to fulfill the demand for refrigerants in existing and new equipment will support smooth implementation of federal regulations under the American innovation and manufacturing act.
-It will also increase the supply of refrigerants for new heat pump adoption ramping decarbonize the building stock.
-Overall, greater reclamation of hydrofluorocarbons will not only prevent direct greenhouse gas emissions but also support the state's building electrification and heat pump adoption goals. - need Once the for reclaimed refrigerants has passed in the future, the most polluting refrigerant chemicals should be safely destroyed. - NEW SECTION.
-Sec.
-2. DEFINITIONS.
-The definitions in this section apply throughout
+(3) On a national and global scale, the States has begun United implementing phasedown of hydrofluorocarbons.
+The United ratified has the global Kigali amendment to the Montreal protocol, international agreement to phase down production and consumption of hydrofluorocarbons by 85 percent by 2036.
+Domestically, in 2020, the United congress enacted the American innovation and manufacturing act which closely matches Kigali amendment's phase-down schedule.
+Anv state actions that complement the phasedown by reducing demand of newly produced hydrofluorocarbons will help actualize t.he climate expected benefits innovation and manufacturing American and the Kigali amendment.

+(4) As in circular any economy, an important lever for reducing demand for new virgin material is to maximize recovery, recycling, reclaiming, and reuse of existing material.
+The same principle can successfully applied to be refrigerants.
+However, the current state regulatory environment notably lacks a mechanism refrigerants ensure that and greenhouse gases are recovered, reclaimed, and put back into the economy for reuse.
+Recognizing the benefits of minimizing refrigerant releases maximizing reclamation, the States environmental protection agency recently proposed rules to require the use reclaimed refrigerants various in sectors, including commercial and industrial refrigeration as well as air conditioners and heat pumps.
+Due to those pending federal regulations requiring the use of refrigerants, it is in the state's interest incentivize а refrigerant recovery, reclamation, and recycling program to ensure an adequate supply of refrigerant chemicals for Washington users as transition to chemicals with lower climatepolluting risks takes place.

+Implementation of extended producer responsibility schemes in Washington other leading states, including a financial incentive payment to be paid to service technicians and others for recovered will incentivize a greater supply of used refrigerants fluorinated removed from equipment, which can then be reclaimed and reused.
+Increasing the supply of reclaimed refrigerants available to fulfill the demand refrigerants in existing and equipment will support smooth implementation of federal regulations under the American innovation and manufacturing act. Ιt will also increase the supply of refrigerants for new heat pump adoption ramping t.o decarbonize the building stock.
+Overall, greater reclamation of hydrofluorocarbons will not only prevent direct greenhouse gas emissions but also support the state's building electrification and heat pump adoption goals.

+(6) Once the need for reclaimed refrigerants has passed in the future, the most polluting refrigerant chemicals should be safely destroyed.